Front brake caliper rebuild.

 12. Gently clean out any dirt from where the seals are fitted with fresh

-13. Liberally coat each new seal in brake fluid (or special grease) and
+13. Liberally coat each new seal in special grease

-14. After the seals are fitted coat the seals in fresh brake fluid
+14. After the seals are fitted coat the them in special grease

-15. Coat the sides and edges of each piston with brake fluid (or special
+15. Coat the sides and edges of each piston with special

 grease) and install it by pushing it in, if you push the piston in at an